Battle over Floyd's 2019 arrest highlights key trial issue - WTMJ

 “The problem is, it’s not possible to do one without doing the other,” said Ted Sampsell-Jones, a professor at the Mitchell Hamline School of Law.
 “The evidence does have some legitimate relevance, but it also carries a significant potential for unfair prejudice.
 It’s a difficult evidence problem that Judge Cahill will have to carefully balance.”

-Michael Brandt, a local defense attorney, said the new evidence would bolster the argument that Floyd had a “propensity for ingesting pills when being arrested” and that he knew that doing so could be a way to stay out of jail.
-It might be enough for jurors to convict Chauvin on a lesser charge, Brandt said.
+Michael Brandt, a local defense attorney, said the new evidence would bolster the argument that Floyd had a “propensity for ingesting pills when being arrested” and that he knew that it could be a way to stay out of jail.
+That might be enough for jurors to pass up convicting Chauvin on the most serious charges, Brandt said.

-The question of Floyd’s drug use has been playing out in jury selection, with prosecutors gauging prospective jurors’ attitudes on drugs.
+The question of Floyd’s drug use has played out in jury selection, with prosecutors gauging prospective jurors’ attitudes.

 One person picked for the jury, a Black man in his 30s, said he didn’t judge drug users more harshly than others.